syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Getting-Started.md

 2. Import SfPullToRefresh control under the namespace `Syncfusion.SfPullToRefresh`.

-3. Create an instance and add as the subview of the UIViewController.
-Refer to the following code example to add SfPullToRefresh control to the application:
+3. Create an instance of SfPullToRefresh control and add as the subview of the UIViewController.
+Refer to the following code example to add this control to the application:

 {% highlight c# %}